Our 2019 Canadian Multi Day Tours!

-As the war progressed the Canadian troops were more and more regarded - as were the Australian troops - as the most effective, respected, and feared by the enemy - of all the military formations on the Western Front, often going into battle first as elite 'shock troops' (German word: Stoßtrupp).
+As World War 1 progressed - the Canadian troops were more and more regarded - as were the Australian troops - as the most effective, respected, and feared by the enemy - of all the military formations on the Western Front, often going into battle first as elite 'shock troops' (German translation: 'Stoßtrupp').
 For a nation of just eight million people at the time Canada's war effort was quite simply remarkable.
 Over 619,000 men and women served in the Canadian forces in the First World War, with the horrific casualty figures of over 59,500 killed and 154,360 wounded

 Canada's sacrifices and huge contributions to the war contributed - like NZ and Australia - to the formation of its own national spirit and in many ways the start of its independence away from the British, however it opened deep divisions between its French and English speaking populations.
 For the first time in its military history, Canadian forces fought as one distinct unit under a Canadian-born commander.
 Battles like Vimy Ridge, the horrific Second battle of Passchendaele and the Battle of the Somme are still vividly remembered with great reverence today as part of Canada's heritage and coming of age.